When applying for funding, carefully read the call text and the funding terms and conditions.

 Before the start of funding, the consortium must agree on any IPRs that may arise.
 IPRs may be transferred to a third party at market price.
-Read more about IPR rights in the Academy of Finland’s funding terms and conditions.
+Read more about IPR rights in the Research Council of Finland’s funding terms and conditions.

 How is the societal relevance reviewed?